rahul25062002/metacraft/README.md

-# metacraft

-Custom Token Contract
+# MyToken - Simple Ethereum Token Contract

-This Solidity smart contract implements a custom token called "Rahul" with the symbol "Rahultoken".
-Initially, the total supply is set to 0.
+MyToken is a basic Ethereum smart contract that represents a simple token.
+This contract allows you to mint (create) and burn (destroy) tokens.
+It includes basic functionality to manage token balances for different addresses.

+## Contract Details

+- **Name:** MyToken
+- **Token Name:** Rahul
+- **Token Symbol:** rahulToken

+## Features

+The MyToken contract includes the following features:

+1. **Minting Tokens**: You can mint (create) tokens and assign them to a specific Ethereum address.
+The total supply of tokens is increased, and the balance of the address is updated accordingly.

+2. **Burning Tokens**: You can burn (destroy) tokens held by a specific Ethereum address.
+The total supply of tokens is decreased, and the balance of the address is reduced accordingly.

-Functions
+## Smart Contract Functions

-Mint
+The contract includes the following functions:

-The mint function allows the owner to create new tokens and assign them to a specific address.
+- `mint(address _address, uint _value)`: This function allows you to mint a specified number of tokens and assign them to a given Ethereum address.
+The function increases the total token supply and updates the balance of the address.

-Parameters
-address _address: The recipient's address. uint _value: The amount of tokens to mint.
-Burn
-The burn function enables the owner to remove existing tokens from a specific address.

-Parameters
-address _address: The address from which the tokens will be burned. uint _value: The amount of tokens to burn.
-Usage
-Deploy the contract on a compatible Ethereum Virtual Machine (EVM).
-Use a compatible interface like Remix or Truffle to interact with the contract.
-Call the mint function to create new tokens.
-Call the burn function to destroy existing tokens.
+- `burn(address _address, uint _value)`: This function allows you to burn a specified number of tokens held by a given Ethereum address.
+The function reduces the total token supply and decreases the balance of the address.
+It performs a check to ensure that the address has enough tokens to burn before proceeding.